|Nutrition Facts (per serving)|

 Toss with the 1/2 cup of shredded Parmesan cheese just before serving.
 Garnish with more Parmesan if desired.

 If you are a fan of butternut squash and would like to add a few new recipes to your repertoire, there are several interesting dishes to make with this delicious squash (in addition to soup!).
 Try butternut squash bake with cinnamon brown sugar crumb topping.
 This is the ideal side dish for kids who are reluctant to eat their vegetables.
-Autumn sausage stew with butternut squash is fall in a dish and a comforting meal on a cold night.
+Autumn sausage and bean stew with butternut squash is fall in a dish and a comforting meal on a cold night.
 If you are looking for something simple, roasted butternut squash on its own is a tasty side dish that goes well with many main dish recipes.